-This live graded online psychology class for high school students is aligned with the CLEP psychology exam.
+This live graded online psychology class for high school is aligned with the CLEP psychology exam.
 Students who do well on the exam earn college credit.

 Our study in Intro to Psychology will answer questions like these about our behavior – how and why we think, feel, and act as we do.
 Through an investigation of the topics of neuroscience, the nature and nurture of development, sensation and perception, methods of learning, memory, intelligence, motivation, emotion, personality, and psychological disorders you will learn about both historical and contemporary perspectives in the field of psychology.

 This is a highly interactive class which includes participation in two live components per week.
 These live components include a one-hour live lecture where the instructor will present concepts which are covered in corresponding chapters, and a one-hour live chat time where students will see psychology in action through web presentations and videos of classic psychological studies.
 Students will have opportunity to ask questions and interact with the instructor during both live sessions.
 Discussion is encouraged.
 Although both of the live components will be available throughout the year for downloading, students are encouraged to participate in the live sessions.

 Assignments for the class will include chapter tests and essays, completion of sample “psychological assessments”, performing classical and operant conditioning experiments, and building a virtual brain and nervous system.
 A final project of designing and implementing a mini-research study using class participants will further assist the student in learning about research into the field of psychology.
 Using the experimental method, the student will learn to develop a survey, to understand the basics of correlational research, to use simple descriptive statistics, and to complete an experimental write-up of their project.

 Students can expect to spend about 4-6 hours per week on this course.
 This includes reading the assigned texts, answering multiple-choice questions, writing essays, discussing class work, and participating in the weekly online chats and live lectures.